vlabella/GLE/README.md

 	cd build
 	make

-To install gle on your machine after building
+To install gle on your machine to `usr/local/bin`

 	sudo cmake --install . --config Release